USS Andrew Jackson (SSBN-619) and Asbestos

 After the commissioning ceremony, the USS Andrew Jackson was ready for shakedown training off the coast of Florida.
 Here she launched two A-2 missiles.

-After a decommissioning ceremony, she powered to the Puget Sound Naval Shipyard, where she was recycled as part of the Submarine Recycling Program.
+After a decommissioning ceremony, the Andrew Jackson powered to the Puget Sound Naval Shipyard, where she was recycled as part of the Submarine Recycling Program.

 Like so many other ships in the U.S. Navy, submarines like the USS Andrew Jackson were built using asbestos in hundreds of materials and components.
 The heavy use of asbestos in ships began in the 1930s and continued until federal regulations slowed the use of this mineral in the 1970s.